Global optimization of harmonic oscillator basis in covariant density functional theory: The dependence of the results on the number of integration points in Gauss-Hermite and Gauss-Laguerre quadratures

 in the case of spherical nuclei.
 The radius of this cavity defined by $\hbar \omega_0$ and $N_F$ of the employed HO basis should be larger than the radius $r$ of the nucleus.
 Here, $b=\sqrt{\hbar/(m\omega_0)}$ is the oscillator length of the basis and $m$ denotes the nucleon mass.
 Eq.\ (\ref{radius}) provides a rough estimate (see Ref.\ \cite{MEFHP.13}) and in practical CDFT calculations the two-dimensional $(ngh, N_F)$ space should be explored to define the boundaries beyond which the increase of either of these parameters does not change numerical solution.

 Indeed, Fig.\ \ref{spher-dens-208Pb}(a) clearly shows that the correct reproduction of low density tail of the neutron density distribution at large radial coordinate requires sufficiently large fermionic basis.
-The calculations with $N_F=10$ substantially underestimate the exact solution for $r\geq 13$ fm.
-The increase of the basis to $N_F=20$ reproduces the low-density tail up to $r\approx 17$ fm but underestimates exact solution at higher radial coordinates.
-The solution with $N_F=30$ comes very close to an exact one but slightly overestimates it for $r\geq 18$ fm.
+The calculations with $N_F=10$ substantially underestimate the exact solution for $r\geq 10$ fm.
+The increase of the basis to $N_F=30$ reproduces the low-density tail up to $r\approx 15$ fm but underestimates exact solution at higher radial coordinates.
+The solution with $N_F=50$ comes very close to an exact one.